 Instead, you would have to cover the difference out of your own pocket.
-Depending on how much negative equity you hold, this might mean making a significant payment to your lender (which you may not be able to cover), all while also looking for a replacement vehicle you can afford.
+Depending on how much negative equity you hold, this might mean making a significant payment to your lender (which you may not be able to cover), all while also looking for a new car you can afford at the dealership.
 If you sustained any injuries or missed work due to your accident, or have a high deductible to cover from an at-fault accident, this could further compound the financial strain.

 Who Does GAP Insurance Cover?

 As the name implies, GAP insurance is intended to cover the delta — or gap — between what you owe and what your totaled vehicle is worth.
 This coverage is especially important for borrowers who opt for: